 While results vary by country, this study reveals that people in all countries experience legal problems, regardless of their socio-economic status and gender.
 What's more, many people's approach to resolving their legal issues does not involve lawyers and courts at all, with most respondents surveyed preferring to seek help from a family member or friend or to work out the problem directly with the other party.
 This study also reveals that, across countries, many people's legal problems remain unresolved, either because they could not fully settle the issue or because they ultimately give up or move away.
-Last but certainly not least, with more than 1 in 4 respondents (26%) having experienced a stress-related illness and more than 1 in 5 respondents (21%) reporting the loss of employment or need to relocate as a result of their legal problem, Global Insights on Access to Justice reinforces the role of justice issues on people's lives.
+Last but certainly not least, with nearly half of those surveyed (47%) reporting that their legal problem led to a stress-related illness, loss of employment, or the need to relocate, this study reinforces the impact of justice issues on people's lives.